 Up to Three Months

-Whether you will need a visa for a short stay for travel purposes in France depends on your nationality, although many countries on the planet are visa exempt for such visits.
+Whether you will need a visa for a short stay in France depends on your nationality, although many countries on the planet are visa exempt for such visits.

 You can stay 90 days over a period of 180 days, which can be used either in one go or for multiple trips.